-Timberbuilt is your architect, your engineer and your timber-framing workforce built into one and although we’ll leave you with an airtight, ultra insulated wall/roof system and a world class timber frame, we do need someone else to shingle the roof, install the siding, the drywall, and all of the finishings inside.
-We package this simple Budget Set of drawings to help you and your local contractor begin making decisions on all of those finishing details (windows and doors, utilities, floors and walls) that will ultimately determine the cost of the house.
+We package our Budget Set of drawings to help you and your local contractor begin making decisions on all of those finishing details (windows and doors, utilities, floors and walls) that will greatly influence the cost of the house.
 And if you don’t have a local contractor, your Budget Set is designed to help you find one.

-Our shop craftsmen with steady hands and razor sharp tools are the surgeons who bring your home to life as they chisel into eastern white pine, douglas fir and cedar.
+At our facility in Buffalo, NY our shop craftsmen with steady hands and razor sharp tools are the surgeons who bring your home to life as they chisel into eastern white pine, douglas fir, black walnut, and cedar.
 We solve any problems before we leave home, assembling your entire timber frame in sections to assure a perfect fit.
 Once the timbers are sanded and stained, our team personally loads them onto a truck for shipment to your site.

 We arrive on site after the foundation has been poured and receive the truck full of timbers, along with a second truck, which delivers your wall and roof panels (SIPs) from our partners at Insulspan.
-After we finish building your timber frame and installing the panels (typically within a week or two) your general contractor can come in and do the rest.
+After we finish building your timber frame and installing the panels (typically within a week or two) your general contractor can come in and finish it.